kirypto/TimelineTracker/Wiki/domainDesign.md

    - Tags can be filtered as follows:
       - `All`: Only items which have each of the given tags will be returned.
       - `Any`: Items which have at least one of the given tags will be returned.
       - `Only`: Items which have only the given tags will be returned.
 Items with a subset of the given tags will be returned.
-      - `None`: Items which do not have any of the of the given tags will be returned.
+      - `None`: Items which do not have any of the given tags will be returned.
    - Multiple filters can be used simultaneously.
 Non-intersecting filters _(such as combining `only=A` and `none=A`)_ will result in an empty list.
    - Because having an empty tag set is valid, the `Only` filters treats